algo21-220040088/Assignment2/README.md

 # Assignment2
-## machine learning
-This project applies the basic machine learning method to option trading.

 Take 510050.SH option as the research object.

 The database option.db contains the day history data corresponding to the option.